India to come out stronger rather than weaker in current trade challenges, says Arvind Panagariya - India to come out stronger rather than weaker in current trade challenges, says Arvind Panagariya BusinessToday

 India is likely to gain from the ongoing trade and tariff related turmoil in the global economy and is likely to come stronger rather than weaker, said Arvind Panagariya, Chairman of the 16th Finance Commission.

-Addressing the ICPP Growth Conference on May 2, Panagariya expressed optimism about India’s prospects and noted that the US wants to decouple from China and said that he expects the US-China conflict to stay.
+Addressing the first Annual Growth Conference 2025 of the Isaac Centre for Public Policy (ICPP) at Ashoka University on May 2, Panagariya expressed optimism about India’s prospects and noted that the US wants to decouple from China and said that he expects the US-China conflict to stay.
 The US is also likely to restrict import of Chinese goods through countries like Vietnam and Cambodia either by higher tariffs or rules of origin norms, which will be higher than those on India.

 “India itself, if it actually successfully negotiates a trade agreement with the United States, which I think also will open the rider to having an agreement with the European Union, and that places, India, globally, trading equation incredibly favourably,” Panagariya underscored.